 Right-click the layer in the list and select the Unlock command to alter this.

 Layer Color

 The color swatch can be used to color all the vectors on a layer.
-Click on the swatch icon and select a pre-set color from the color selector dialog, or choose More Colors.... to create an entirely custom color.
+Click on the swatch icon and select a pre-set color from the color selector dialog, or choose More Colors...

 Layer Content